derRaphael/tinytpl/README.md

  * checking filesystem and permissions where tinyTpl resides, so it gives you hints where you may optimize your application and set proper rights in your filesystem,
- * tinyAdmin allows to view your sourcecode which allows to spot errors
+ * tinyAdmin allows to view your sourcecode which allows to spot errors,
+ * configuration-files for nginx/lighttpd webserver

 tinyTpl comes with a lightweight on-the-fly css and javascript minifier, and a set of plugins, which extend it's own functionality.